IBM/chopstix/docs/tracing.md

   The addresses define what is called the Region of Interest (ROI).
 For example, if we want to trace a particular function, the start address will be the function entry point and the end addresses will be the function exit points.

-# ROI Tracing
+- _Temporal Tracing_: Tracing starts/end at user specified time intervals.
+  For example, one can specify to trace for 5 seconds after waiting for a 10 seconds.
+- _Hybrid Tracing_: Tracing start/ends when specific code address are executed.
+  However, the end tracing is activated _after_ a specified amount of time.
+I.e. we can to start tracing at least for 5 seconds after a particular function is reached and stop the first time another function is executed from that point.

-## Tracing example
+## ROI Tracing

+For defining the Region of Interest (ROI) to be traced, multiple _begin_ and _end_ addresses can be provided.
+The first time a begin _address_ is hit, the tracing starts until the first time an _end_ address is hit.
+That corresponds to a _ROI invocation_.
+Using user parameters one can select the _ROI invocations_ to trace.
+E.g. one might want to trace the 10th time a particular function is executed.

+It is up to the user to provide the correct set of being/end addresses.
+Depending on the toolchain configuration and system the static addresses of the binary (i.e. the ones shown when dumping the binary using _objdump_) might correspond or not with the addresses of the program image loaded by the system loader before starting the execution.
+The tool `chop-marks-dyn-addr` is provided to support the task of finding out the displacement between the objdump address and the address loaded in memory.
+The steps to perform the find the right addresses are the following:

+    objdump -d binary

+To obtain the dump of the binary.

+    chop-marks-dyn-addr binary main

+To obtain information of the loaded segments in memory when the program is executed.
+Discard any error message, the key information you want to obtain is the base address of the PT\_LOAD segments.
+You can add that base address with the address of the binary dump to obtain the final address that should be used for tracing.

+ROIs can be defined at any boundary, and it is up to the user to select what to trace.
+This provides flexibility since one can begin/end tracing at function entry/exit points or at begin/end of computational loops or a combinations or any other address.
+Typically, the tracing of function invocations is quite common because previous profiling steps are typically done at function level (to know what to trace) and also because having clearly defined boundaries enables some assumptions and optimizations later on when converting the traced region into a self-executable binary or another format for tracing and simulation.
+Therefore, ChopStiX provides a helper script script to automatically compute the begin/end addresses of function-level ROIs (i.e. the function entry/exit addresses).
+To do so, execute:

+    chop-marks binary function_name

+to obtain the list of being/end addresses corresponding to the entry/exit points of the *function_name* without requiring further address math.
+The parameters can be directly fed into the chop trace command as following:

+    chop trace $(chop-marks binary function_name) EXTRA_TRACING_OPTIONS ./binary BINARY_ARGUMENTS

+Check `chop trace --help` for all the details and tracing options.
 In the [usage](docs/usage.md) documentation, there is a simple example on how to invoke `chop` for tracing.

+Once tracing is done, the raw output needs to be processed in order to be converted into a MPTs (Microprobe Test files).
+To do so execute:

+   chop-trace2mpt trace_directory basename

-Also, in the `./examples/tracing/` directory, you can find a more detailed tracing example, including a script to perform all the necessary steps to trace a particular function and convert the extracted trace into a self-runable binary.
+Then, it is up to the Microprobe tool to process and convert the Microprobe test definition to another format.
+Check the Microprobe documentation for the different possibilities.
+In the `./examples/tracing/` directory, you can find a more detailed tracing example, including a script to perform all the necessary steps to trace a particular function and convert the extracted trace into a self-runnable binary.

-# Notes about tracing
+## Notes about tracing

-1. Code pages of specific libc functions (used by the tracing supoprt library) are not protected and always dumped for safety.
+1. Code pages of specific libc functions (used by the tracing support library) are not protected and always dumped for safety.
 2. System calls are not supported during tracing.
 Whenever a system call is hit during tracing.
 The trace is finished.
-The system call is services, and tracing starts again.
-I.e.
+The system call is serviced, and tracing starts again.
+I.e. tracing a function invocation with a system call will generate two traces.
+3. ChopStiX minimizes the number of systems calls using library interposition mechanisms.
+Common libc functions such as _printf_/_puts_ are overridden with custom implementations during tracing to minimize the number of system calls.
+The list of overridden functions is preliminary, and more functions will be added in the future to nullify the number of system calls while maintaining functional correctness.
+4. Recursive tracing is not supported.
+Tracing will start a first entry address and stop at first end address.
+5. ChopStiX disables ASLR (Address Space Layout Randomization) to ensure reproducibility.